nerfstudio-project/viser/docs/source/index.rst

-viser
+Viser
 =====

 |pyright| |nbsp| |typescript| |nbsp| |versions|

-**viser** is a library for interactive 3D visualization in Python.
+Viser is a 3D visualization library for computer vision and robotics in Python.

 Features include: